btafoya/gmail-inbox-watcher/README.md

 A small Go service that watches a Gmail INBOX over IMAPS and automatically replies to messages from addresses listed in `senders.txt`.

+Why?
+I was in need of a away notification outside of the default vacation function in gMail that didn't send replies to everyone.
+And this worked!

 ## Design

 - Gmail IMAP over TLS (`imap.gmail.com:993`)